-For the three months ended March 31, 2006, two development programs (Chiron and NIAID) accounted for more than 10% but less than 20% and no development program accounted for more than 20% of our total research and development expenses.
-For the three months ended March 31, 2005, one development program (Chiron) accounted for more than 20% but less than 30% and no development program accounted for more than 30% of our total research and development program accounted for more than 30% of our total research and development expenses.
+For the three months ended September 30, 2006, two development programs (our Novartis collaboration and NIAID) accounted for more than 10% but less than 20%, one development program (XOMA 052) accounted for more than 20% but less than 30% and no development program accounted for more than 30% of our total research and development expenses.
+For the nine months ended September 30, 2006, three development programs (our Novartis collaboration, NIAID and XOMA 052) accounted for more than 10% but less than 20%, and no development program accounted for more than 20% of our total research and development expenses.
+For the three months ended September 30, 2005, one development program (our Novartis collaboration) accounted for more than 40% but less than 50% and no development program accounted for more than 50% of our total research and development expenses.
+For the nine months ended September 30, 2005, one development program (our Novartis collaboration) accounted for more than 30% but less than 40% and no development program accounted for more than 40% of our total research and development expenses.

 We currently anticipate that research and development expenses will continue to increase in 2006 as compared with 2005.
-We expect our spending on our oncology collaboration with Chiron (now Novartis AG ("Novartis")), including CHIR12.12, to continue as well as increases in spending on our collaboration with Lexicon, our contract with NIAID, our development of XOMA 052 and NEUPREX® and other new projects.
+We expect our spending on our oncology collaboration with Novartis, including HCD122, to continue as well as increases in spending on our collaborations with Lexicon and SPRI, our contracts with NIAID, our development of XOMA 052 and NEUPREX® and other new projects.
 Future research and development spending may also be impacted by potential new licensing or collaboration arrangements, as well as the termination of existing agreements.
 Beyond this, the scope and magnitude of future research and development expenses are difficult to predict at this time.

 General and administrative expenses include salaries and related personnel costs, facilities costs and professional fees.
-General and administrative expenses for the three months ended March 31, 2006, were \$5.1 million compared with \$3.8 million for the three months ended March 31, 2005.
-The increase of \$1.3 million resulted primarily from \$1.1 million of expenses related to our February debt exchange and issuance.
-For the three months ended March 31, 2006 and 2005, we recorded \$0.2 million and zero, respectively, of stock-based compensation expense.
+General and administrative expenses for the three and nine months ended September 30, 2006, were \$4.2 million and \$13.6 million, respectively, compared with \$3.2 million and \$10.7 million, respectively, for the same periods of 2005.
+The increase of \$1.0 million for the three months ended September 30, 2006, compared with the three months ended September 30, 2005, resulted primarily from increased employee and related expenses and professional fees.
+The increase of \$2.9 million for the nine months ended September 30, 2006, compared with the nine months ended September 30, 2005, resulted primarily from increased professional fees of which \$1.1 million related to our February debt exchange.
+In addition, for the three and nine months ended September 30, 2006, we recorded

+\$0.1 million and \$0.4 million, respectively, of share-based compensation expense.
+No share-based compensation expense was recorded in 2005.